w2xi/w2xi/README.md

-Regardless of the past, dont't worry about the future, just live in the momennt.
+Regardless of the past, don't worry about the future, just live in the momennt.

 <!--
 **w2xi/w2xi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.